-2.21.156.
-Warning: the ICM warning message
+2.21.152.
+Warning : the ICM warning message

-- returns logical yes if there was an warning in a previous command (not necessarily in the last one).
-After this call the internal warning flag is reinstalled to no.
+indicates that the previous ICM-shell command has completed with warning.
+Warning() - returns logical yes if there was an warning in a previous command (not necessarily in the last one).
+After this call the internal warning flag is reinstalled to no. Warning(string) - returns string with the last warning message.

-Warning (string)

-- returns string with the last warning message.
 In contrast to the logical Warning() function, here the internal warning code is not reinstalled to 0, so that you can use it in expressions like if Warning() print Warning(string).